 Duplicate samples are typically collected as a quality control check on field and laboratory sampling methods, not for data analysis purposes.
-If the owner/operator conducts a QA/QC review of the data and the results of a duplicate sample do not sufficiently match that of the original sample, a qualifier is typically applied and, based on the type of qualifier, the original data may be excluded from further analysis.
+If the owner/operator conducts a quality assurance/quality control (QA/QC) review of the data and the results of a duplicate sample do not sufficiently match that of the original sample, a qualifier is typically applied and, based on the type of qualifier, the original data may be excluded from further analysis.
 Duplicate sample results will not be utilized in data evaluations beyond QA/QC procedures.